Scrapes and Breaks Repaired

 |

-Millions are spent every year on the care and handling of circuit assemblies.
+Millions are spent annually on the care and handling of circuit assemblies.
 Nevertheless, to the frustration of everyone involved, handling damage occurs.

 One of the mighty international carriers ran over the box containing this board.
-That's right, ran over, as in with a truck.
+That's right.
+It was run over with a truck.

 |